nitrogenlabs/arkhamjs/README.md

 * [`key`] \(*String*): Key of object to retrieve.

 ##### Returns
-An Immutable object or a string.
+An object or a string.

 #### `setLocalData(key, value)`
 Save an object to localStorage.